-The main fund (Fund 1) of Strathclyde Pension Fund does not have an asset and liability matching strategy (ALM) as this is used mainly by mature funds.
+The main fund (Fund 1) of Strathclyde Pension Fund does not have an ALM as this is used mainly by mature funds.
 The Fund does match, to the extent possible, the types of assets invested to the liabilities in the defined benefit obligation.
 As is required by the pensions and investment regulations, the suitability of various types of investment has been considered, as has the need to diversify investments to reduce the risk of being invested into narrow a range.
 The Fund invests in equities, bonds, properties and in cash.